 Also, the use of motor weapons meant that there needed to be armour not just for soldiers but also for the machines they used.
 This led to the introduction of composite armour that is still the base of what is used in vehicles today.

 For humans, ballistic vests have become more commonplace, although metal and ceramic plates still exist.
 There has been a greater focus on the effect of the vest on the wearer in the event of a blast.
-To understand better about the health perspective of armour, you can download the Livi App and get an expert explanation.

 Use of Armour in Modern Warfare